lucidrains/audiolm-pytorch/README.md

     num_semantic_tokens = 500,
     dim = 1024,
     depth = 6,
-    has_condition = True  # this will have to be set to True ).cuda()
+    has_condition = True,               # this will have to be set to True cond_as_self_attn_prefix = True     # whether to condition as prefix to self attention, instead of cross attention, as was done in 'VALL-E' paper
+).cuda()

 # mock text video dataset (as an example)